shyamagu/choi/README.md

 if you want to use HTTPS, please add HTTPS configuration(PORT,cert file...) in .env file like below.

-*Not recommend, but if you want to use self signed certification, please use NODE_TLS_REJECT_UNAUTHORIZED=0 in this file.
+*Not recommended, but if you want to use a self signed certification, use NODE_TLS_REJECT_UNAUTHORIZED=0 in this file.
 ````
 ...
 HTTPS_PORT=5000